Continuous Urban Change Detection from Satellite Image Time Series with Temporal Feature Refinement and Multi-Task Integration: Experimental setting

 \subsection{Implementation details}

 We implement the proposed method using the deep learning framework PyTorch \cite{paszke2019pytorch}.
-To efficiently reshape feature maps, we use the \texttt{rearrange} operation\footnote{See \url{https://einops.rocks/api/rearrange/}}.
-For the MTI module, we used the \texttt{pgmpy}\footnote{See \url{https://pgmpy.org/index.html}} package to implement the Markov network and perform belief propagation.
+In addition, the einops package \cite{rogozhnikov2022einops} was used to efficiently reshape feature maps, and the pgmpy package \cite{Ankan2015} to implement the Markov network and perform belief propagation.
 Models were trained for a maximum duration of 100 epochs on NVIDIA GeForce RTX 3080 graphics cards, using early stopping with patience 10 to prevent models from overfitting to the training set.
 AdamW was used as optimizer \cite{loshchilov2018fixing} with a linear learning rate scheduler.
 The remainder of this section describes the training setup in detail.

 \textbf{Augmentations}: To enhance the training dataset, we applied four data augmentation operations, namely rotations ($k \cdot 90^{\circ}$, where $k$ is randomly selected from $\{0, 1, 2, 3\}$), flips (horizontal and vertical with a probability of 50 \%), Gaussian blur, and random color jittering.
 The parameters that determine how much to jitter the brightness, contrast, saturation, and hue of an image were set to 0.3 \cite{bandara2022transformer}.
 For validation and testing, on the other hand, no data augmentation was applied.